NEAR-P2P/NearP2PBackend/README.md

 # NearP2PBackend

-Samrt contratc that controls the workflow of a Peer to Peer DaPP.
+Smart contratc that controls the workflow of a Peer to Peer DaPP.
 At the moment, are defined the next funtions calls:

+**NETWORK:** Testnet

 Created functions calls